Caja Madrid

 Caja Madrid, formally the Caja de Ahorros y Monte de Piedad de Madrid, headquartered in Madrid, was the oldest of the Spanish savings banks.
-It was founded on 3 December 1702, by Francisco Piquer, an Aragonese priest.
+It was founded on 3 December 1702, by Francisco Piquer Rodilla, an Aragonese priest.
 Caja Madrid was the regional-owned bank of the Community of Madrid (Comunidad de Madrid).

 On 30 July 2010, Caja Madrid signed an agreement to merge with six other savings banks to form Bankia on 3 December 2010.
 Caja Madrid held a 52.6 percent controlling interest in the new company.

 History

 The Monte de Piedad de Madrid did not charge interest on its loans until 1836 when a charge was introduced to cover operating costs of the organisation.
 In 1838, by royal decree, the Caja de Ahorros de Madrid was founded as a savings bank on the British model following the ideas of Jeremy Bentham.
 Initially the Caja de Ahorros and the Monte de Piedad worked closely together but remained separate institutions.

 In 1869 the two institutions were merged and became the Monte de Piedad y Caja de Ahorros de Madrid.
 Later, to show the importance of the savings side of the operation, the title of the merged institution was reversed and it became the Caja de Ahorros y Monte de Piedad de Madrid.